leoybkim/Showtime/README.md

-# Project 1 - Showtime
+# Project 1 - ShowTime

-**Showtime** shows the latest movies currently playing in theaters.
+**ShowTime** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total

 ## User Stories